 Cloud Services: A Unified Control Plane

 Kubernetes has ushered in a revolution in how to easily scale and manage distributed applications, though its interface is primarily geared towards system operators.
 For developers, it presents a formidable learning curve, requiring considerable translation between its own operational concepts – i.e. “ingress,” “pods,” “services,” — and the actual requirements of the application as they are understood by the dev.
 So, not surprisingly, we’ve seen a lot of interest this year around the idea of a universal control plane, which would set the stage for enterprises to build their own Kubernetes-based self-service style Platforms-as-a-Service for their developers.
-Kubernetes would be underneath, where the developers need not worry about it.
-The crucial early work was a standardized template called the Open Application Model (OAM), which is quickly becoming the de facto standard in the Kubernetes community.
-Crossplane, an open source OAM-based control plane built by Upbound, enables provisioning cloud services from Kubernetes and rolling your own Kubernetes-based PaaS.
+Crossplane, an open source control plane built by Upbound, enables provisioning cloud services from Kubernetes and rolling your own Kubernetes-based PaaS.
 Crossplane has garnered a lot of early buzz in this field: IBM is testing Crossplane now to help users unify operations on its IBM Cloud.
 Crossplane is also the Kubernetes implementation of the Open Application Model (OAM), with integration of cloud services by default.
 OAM provides a standardized application template that is quickly becoming the de facto standard in the Kubernetes community.

 See also: Kubernetes Moves to the Edge.